Gillingham Road bridge replacement

 Background

 The bridge is located on an old paper road that provides a connection through to State Highway 1 near Saleyards Road, Kauri.
-Due to the condition of the existing bridge, development of the area to the north between State Highway 1 and Vinegar Hill Road has been restricted.
-Much of this land has been zoned for residential housing but cannot be developed due to the bridge restricting suitable access.
+Due to the condition of the old bridge, development of the area to the north between State Highway 1 and Vinegar Hill Road was restricted.
+Much of this land has been zoned for residential housing but could not be developed due to the old bridge restricting suitable access.

-The bridge replacement is supported by Crown funding through the Infrastructure Acceleration Fund (IAF) as part of the Springs Flat Roundabout project.
+The bridge replacement was supported by Crown funding through the Infrastructure Acceleration Fund (IAF) as part of the Springs Flat Roundabout project.

 Location